 Hui Mo‘olelo Mural Project at University of Hawaiʻi Maui College

+In June 2025, Maui Public Art Corps produced three large-scale murals at the University of Hawaiʻi Maui College in collaboration with the County of Maui through our Hui Moʻolelo program.
+Each mural is grounded in a story collected from the community.
 These murals are not just for the public, they are by the public.
-Each work is being designed through a collaborative process that includes community consultations, storytelling sessions, study of ‘Ōlelo No‘eau, and public workshops to help refine the artists' initial concepts into communally imagined artworks.
+Each work has been designed through a collaborative process that includes community consultations, storytelling sessions, study of ‘Ōlelo No‘eau, and public workshops to help refine the artists' initial concepts into communally imagined artworks.

 What is Public Art?